 What are the compliance requirements for tax returns in Switzerland?

 Residents in Switzerland are subject to unlimited tax liability (that is, they are subject to tax on their worldwide income).
-In the absence of a tax treaty, foreign-sourced income is taxed gross of any foreign income taxes or withholding taxes imposed on such income by the source country.
+In the absence of a tax treaty, foreign-sourced income is taxed gross of any foreign income taxes or withholding taxes imposed on such income by the source country/territory.

 Residents have to file their tax returns by either the 15 or 31 March of every calendar year depending upon their canton of residence.
 Extensions for filing are often granted up to the end of June, September, or in some cases, November, following the end of the tax year; these extensions are based on the canton of residence.
 The return is submitted to the cantonal tax authority as they administer the tax assessment for both cantonal and federal tax.

-If the taxpayer fails to file his/her tax return on time, he/she may be subject to default taxation.
+If the taxpayer fails to file their tax return on time, they may be subject to default taxation.
 In such a case, the tax authorities will assess the taxpayer on the basis of a reasonable estimate.
 This tax basis would usually be substantially higher than the actual tax basis and is likely to be more expensive for the taxpayer.
 No appeal is available if action is not taken within 20 or 30 days (depending on the canton) of the issue of this final assessment.
 Late filing penalties may also be issued and these can be based on an individual’s level of income rather than being a flat rate per year.

 Many cantons impose a wage withholding tax on resident foreign nationals (Quellensteuer/impôt à la source).
 This tax includes all ordinary taxes (Swiss federal, cantonal and communal taxes, and church taxes).
 The employer generally levies the wage withholding tax on a monthly basis.
 In certain cantons, wage withholding tax is required only if the salary received is below certain amounts.
 For higher brackets, the tax is levied through the ordinary assessment procedure.
 In most cantons the wage withholding tax is imposed on all resident foreigners, irrespective of their range of salary, but subject to the type of work permit they hold and the place from which they are being paid.

 In certain circumstances, it is possible to obtain an exemption from withholding taxes provided certain conditions are met.
 However, the tax authorities are becoming stricter regarding such applications, and advice should be sought before proceeding with any such exemptions.
-In addition it is possible to obtain an exemption from withholding tax if the employer files a declaration of guarantee with the tax authorities.
+In addition, it is possible to obtain an exemption from withholding tax if the employer files a declaration of guarantee with the tax authorities.